 From Fat to Fit

 Despite my testosterone level being just 172—far below the clinical norm—my transformation was entirely natural.
 No caffeine, no supplements, no muscle enhancers.
 And just to be clear: I’ve never used performance-enhancing drugs.
-See the images above.

 From Fit to Cancer